Beyond Pixel Histories: World Models with Persistent 3D State: Introduction

 However, conditioning on high-dimensional visual observations is computationally expensive, and the number of prior frames that AR models can ingest is tightly constrained by hardware.
 In practice, this limits AR generation to condition on what amounts to only a few seconds of past footage, even when observations are compressed to lower spatial and/or temporal resolutions using learned autoencoders.
 As a result, a growing body of work has explored how best to populate this limited contextual window, most commonly through heuristic strategies that retrieve individual key frames from a memory bank of past observations~\citep{xiao2025worldmem,huang2025memory}.

-Yet, an inherent flaw of key-frame retrieval methods is that each pixel observation provides only partial, highly redundant, and viewpoint-dependent information about the world at a fixed point in time.
+Yet, an inherent flaw of key-frame retrieval methods is that each pixel observation provides only partial, redundant, and viewpoint-dependent information about the world at a fixed point in time.
 As the memory bank grows, identifying the relevant past evidence becomes increasingly difficult.
-As a result, generating extended and coherent experiences within complex 3D environments remains an open challenge even for frontier models.\footnote{Closed-source frontier models report achieving up to one minute of visual memory, representing the current frontier of AR generation~\citep{genie3}.}
+As a result, generating extended and coherent experiences within complex 3D environments remains an open challenge.

 In this work, we propose to depart from pixel-based histories and substitute key frame retrieval with \textit{active key frame generation}.
 We are inspired by traditional 3D simulators and game engines, which maintain coherence by directly rendering pixel frames from a persistent and dynamically evolving 3D state of the world.
 We introduce PERSIST, a framework that brings persistence to learned AR world models by tracking a dynamic 3D representation of the environment.
 We describe our framework in \Cref{fig:pipeline}.
 PERSIST decomposes world simulation into three coupled components: a \textit{world-frame model} that predicts how a learned representation of a 3D scene evolves over time, a \textit{camera model} that tracks the agent’s viewpoint within this scene, and a \textit{world-to-pixel generation module} that produces observations via differentiable projection and a learned rendering function.